An ocean safari with a percentage of all trip fees flowing into marine conservation projects might be just what the doctor ordered

-“Our aim is to influence people to become proactive guardians of Nature through transformative human-nature experiences,” says Terry Corr.
+“We want people to become proactive guardians of Nature through transformative human-nature experiences,” says Terry Corr.

 - False Bay is home to great white sharks, southern right and killer whales, cape fur seals, shy sharks, gully sharks, cow sharks, rays and fish species.
 Coastal birds include Cape gannets, the endangered white-breasted cormorants, African black oystercatchers and migratory terns, shearwaters and gulls.